Print3M/epic/README.md

 > [!WARNING]
 > **Beta Testing Stage** – This repository is currently in beta.
 Expect bugs, incomplete features, and breaking changes.
 Use at your own risk.

-EPIC (*Extensible Position Independent Code*) – PIC shellcode development and building framework designed for developer experience, predictability, and modularity. *Write code, EPIC will take care of the rest!*
+EPIC (*Extensible Position Independent Code*) – PIC shellcode development and building toolkit designed for developer experience, predictability, and modularity. *Write code, EPIC will take care of the rest!*

 ![EPIC flow chart](_img/img-1.jpg)